ManiCM-fast/ManiCM/README.md

 `prediction_type`:  `epsilon` represents prediction noise, while `sample` represents predicted action.

+For more detailed arguments, please refer to the scripts and the code.

 # 🛠️ Usage

 Scripts for generating demonstrations, training, and evaluation are all provided in the `scripts/` folder.

 The results are logged by `wandb`, so you need to `wandb login` first to see the results and videos.

-For more detailed arguments, please refer to the scripts and the code.
-We here provide a simple instruction for using the codebase.
+We provide a simple instruction for using the codebase here.

 1. Generate demonstrations by `gen_demonstration_adroit.sh` and `gen_demonstration_dexart.sh`.
 See the scripts for details.
 For example:
     ```bash